- Admissions Questions

 The dissertation committees will consist of a combination of University of Southern Maine faculty members affiliated with the School of Education and the Muskie School of Public Service.
 Outside professionals will be considered as appropriate.

 What is the program of study?

-See the link “About the concentration” for the three-year schedule of courses.
+See the link “Prospective Students” for the three-year schedule of courses.

 How/when will the courses be offered?